branflake2267/debugging-service-typescript/README.md

 # Debugging a backend service written with TypeScript
-This is one way to debug a simple backend service written with TypeScript.
+This is a simple backend service project template written with TypeScript.

 ## Youtube Tutorial